Delicious Sticky Toffee Pudding Traybake Recipe

 Sticky Toffee Pudding Traybake Recipe | How to make a Sticky Toffee Traybake | Sticky Toffee Brownie Recipe | Sticky Toffee Cake Recipe | Sticky Date Pudding Traybake | Sticky Date Pudding Slice | Sticky Date Slice | Sticky Date Traybake | Scottish Recipes

-What is Sticky Toffee Pudding?
+What is Sticky Toffee Pudding Traybake?

-If you have no idea what a sticky toffee pudding is then you probably don’t know it’s a dessert that’s primarily made from dates.
-Which is actually a little surprising to most people who try it and don’t realise.
-The dates are soaked in boiling water and baking soda to help them break down in the cake, and give it a rich caramel sort of flavour, with a bit of gooeyness.
+This is actually a little surprising to most people who try it and don’t realise.
+The dates are soaked in boiling water and baking soda to help them break down in the cake and give it a rich caramel flavour with a bit of gooeyness.
 Hence, sticky toffee pudding!

 It’s usually served as a warm dessert with a smothering of toffee sauce and a side of ice cream, cream, or even custard.
 It can be made individually or as a larger cake that’s cut into pieces, which is where the inspiration for this traybake comes from.